 How do I handle discounts in Zuora?

 Discounts are a great way to attract new customers with the possibility of converting them to long-term subscribers.
 For instance, a customer signs up for a one-year subscription, and you give them a discount by making the first month free.
 After that, you charge them at the regular rate.
-With Zuora's application, you can achieve this goal using the product catalog's discount charge models.
+With Zuora Billing, you can achieve this goal by using the product catalog's discount charge models.

 Discount charge models are notable for the following reasons:

-- Flat amount discount uses an up-to-amount calculation, providing a great way to limit the discount while at the same time preventing unwanted credits.
+• Flat amount discount uses an up-to-amount calculation, which provides a great way to limit the discount while preventing unwanted credits at the same time.

-- The discount can have a separate accounting code and display on the invoice as a particular line item.
+• The discount can have a separate accounting code and be displayed on the invoice as a particular line item.

-Zuora's product catalog provides two discount charge models - Discount-Fixed Amount and Discount-Percentage - which you can use to offer your customers a variety of discount options, such as:
+Zuora's product catalog provides two discount charge models, Discount-Fixed Amount and Discount-Percentage.
+You can use the discount charge models to offer your customers a variety of discount options, such as:

 A customer signs up for a monthly subscription with a $500 regular charge and gets a $100 discount for the first month.
 Here are the steps:

-- Create another rate plan charge under the same product rate plan as the regular charge
+2. Create a discount charge within the same product rate plan as the regular charge.

-- Set End Date to Fixed Period after the Charge is triggered, 1, Months
+• End Date: Fixed Period after the Charge is triggered, 1, Month

-As a result, your product should have one rate plan with two recurring charges:
+As a result, your product has one rate plan with two recurring charges.

 With this setup, the invoice for the first billing period will include a $100 discount to this rate plan and this rate plan only.